 “Breakfast would be good.
 The house survived, or it didn’t.
 Breakfast won’t hasten or delay its fate.
 Toast and coffee would be lovely.”
 For a moment there was the slightest hesitation at the mention of toast, but I just laughed, and the conversation went back to normal.

 The fire crews were still mopping up when we arrived back at our street in the mid-morning.

-The fire had been stopped because of our unusually wide street.
+The fire had been stopped because of our unusually broad street.
 Some minor damage due to flying sparks, but otherwise okay.
 Our dog didn’t want to get out of the car, so we left her there with the door open.
 She would come inside when she was ready.

 My wife put the photo albums away, and we sat for the longest time and held each other.
 We drank coffee on the front verandah and looked out over the surreal view.
 The smell was terrible, but nothing was going to drive us out of our home.

 The newspaper that had been thrust under my nose on that Friday afternoon was still lying on the kitchen table.
 Over the next couple of days I ticked off the occurrences as they occurred — the fallen tree that temporally blocked the main road, narrowly missing the car with old lady driving to visit her husband in hospital — police arresting a local politician for misappropriating funds (I’d given him a reading about six months before and suggested that he set up an account for all the critical projects whereby two signatures were required for significant withdrawals) — work began on a community playground — the government announced that it will extend the rail line to the south.